Nazzanuk/front-end-final/readme.md

 bower install # This uses the bower.json to automatically fetch the correct front-end dependencies. gulp dev # This starts a gulp task to automatically generate the release directory.
 ```

-This should be all you need to start the server at `http://localhost:4000`.

 ---
 ## 2. Add a search screen